Added to 175 cookbooks

-- Combine the rice and urad dal in a deep bowl, soak in enough lukewarm water for 2 hours.
+- Combine the raw rice and urad dal and enough lukewarm water in a deep bowl and keep aside to soak for 2 hours.
 Drain well and keep aside.

-- Blend in a mixer using ½ cup of water to a smooth paste.
+- Blend in a mixer using approx. ½ cup of water till smooth.
 Transfer the mixture into a deep bowl, add the salt and mix well.

 - Cover with a lid and keep aside to ferment in a warm place for 10 to 12 hours.

-- Next day, heat the oil in a small non-stick pan, add the mustard seeds, cumin seeds, onions, green chillies, curry leaves, and asafoetida and sauté on a medium flame for 2 to 3 minutes.
+- After fermention, heat the oil in a small non-stick pan, add the mustard seeds, cumin seeds, onions, green chillies, curry leaves and asafoetida and sauté on a medium flame for 1 to 2 minutes.

 - Add this tempering to the batter and mix well.

-- Heat the appe mould on a medium flame and grease it using a little oil.
+- Heat an appe mould on a medium flame and grease it using a little oil.

 - Pour 1 tbsp of the batter into each mould.

-- Cook till the lower surface becomes golden brown and then turn each appe upside down using a fork so as to cook them from the other side using a little oil.
+- Cook, using a little oil, till the lower surface becomes golden brown and then turn each appe upside down using a fork so as to cook them from the other side using a little oil.